RoboSherlock/robosherlock_docs/source/install.rst

    export ICU_HOME=/usr
    export XERCES_HOME=/usr

-   export JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64/
-   export JAVA_INCLUDE=${JAVA_HOME}/include

    export LD_LIBRARY_PATH=/usr/local/lib:${LD_LIBRARY_PATH}

 You are ready to compile with `catkin_make`.
-Check out :ref:`pipeline` for details about how to run the a small demo.
+Check out :ref:`pipeline` for details about how to run a small demo.

 It is recommended to add the [..]/robosherlock/scripts/ folder to your PATH.
 This way you can easily access some convenience scripts, for e.g. creating a new annotator, or a new ROS package that depends on RoboSherlock.